Michael-Nolan/Public/Simulations/AV_Insurance/AVInsurance.md

 Differential adoption rates among driver risk categories.
 I.e., are good drivers more or less likely to adopt AVs than bad drivers are?
 This simulation makes no distinction between good and bad human drivers, or the rate at which they adopt AVs.
-If good drivers adopt AVs at a faster rate than bad drivers, that should put upwards pressure on human insurance premiums.
+If good drivers adopt AVs at a faster rate than bad drivers, that should put upward pressure on human insurance premiums.
-If bad drivers adopt AVs at a faster rate than good drivers, that should put downwards pressure on human insurance premiums.
+If bad drivers adopt AVs at a faster rate than good drivers, that should put downward pressure on human insurance premiums.

 **Geographic Distribution:** Variation in deployment patterns and regional risk factors.
 AVs will almost certainly be adopted in Urban areas before they are adopted in Suburban or Rural areas.